openforis/sepal-doc/docs/source/feature/project.rst

 Connect recipes
 ^^^^^^^^^^^^^^^

 When creating recipes such as :code:`Classification`, users can use other recipes as inputs for the process.
-To avoid flooding the dropdown list with too many values, only the recipes from the same projet will be displayed (see figure on left).
-If one still wants to see all of the recipes in the dropdown list, select :btn:`All` and all of the recipes will be displayed using project names as headers (see figure on right).
+To avoid flooding the dropdown list with too many values, only the recipes from the same projet will be displayed (see following figure on the left).
+If one still wants to see all of the recipes in the dropdown list, select :btn:`All` and all of the recipes will be displayed using project names as headers (see following figure on right).

 .. thumbnail:: ../_images/feature/project/connected-project-only.png
     :title: Dropdown list that only shows recipes from the same project